 Diverdeinverde is the key to discover this priceless legacy and to tour an uncommon and, in some cases, unknown Bologna with curiosity and emotion.

-The five past years of the event (2014, 2015, 2016, 2017 , 2018) have been very popular and successful, and tthe sixth edition of Diverdeinverde will take place on 17 to 19 May 2019.
-About fifty private gardens are opened each year, with several new gardens every year, to build an ever-richer programme of green spaces varying in type: from aristocratic parks in the foothills and plains to the precious gardens that adorn the palazzi in the centre of Bologna, and from the spaces designed by well-known landscape artists or cared for tastefully and with dedication by their owners on to the simplest green corners, characterized by cosy family atmospheres, and the enthralling patches of family gardens that evoke the sprawling cultivated areas – usually part of convents – that were inside the walls in past centuries.
+The five past years of the event (2014, 2015, 2016, 2017 , 2018, 2019) have been very popular and successful, and the seventh edition of Diverdeinverde will take place on 21 to 23 May 2021 (2020 edition has been postponed to 2021 because of Covid emergency).
+More than fifty private gardens are opened each year, with several new gardens every year, to build an ever-richer programme of green spaces varying in type: from aristocratic parks in the foothills and plains to the precious gardens that adorn the palazzi in the centre of Bologna, and from the spaces designed by well-known landscape artists or cared for tastefully and with dedication by their owners on to the simplest green corners, characterized by cosy family atmospheres, and the enthralling patches of family gardens that evoke the sprawling cultivated areas – usually part of convents – that were inside the walls in past centuries.

-In addition to gardens, Diverdeinverde offers prestigious events, such as the sophisticated Rossini concerts by the Teatro Comunale di Bologna and the “Ad alta voce” readings by Coop Alleanza 3.0, as well as exhibitions, other concerts and encounters that enrich this three-day feast for the eyes.
+In addition to gardens, Diverdeinverde offers prestigious events, such as concerts, readings, exhibitions, other concerts and encounters that enrich this three-day feast for the eyes.